The keto diet has long been praised for accomplishing what many diets cannot.

-The duration of headaches and other keto flu symptoms really varies from person to person, but typically can range anywhere from a few days up to a month, and generally occurs within the first few weeks of embarking on the ketogenic diet.
+The duration of headaches and other keto flu symptoms really varies from person to person, but typically can range anywhere from a few days up to a month, and generally occurs within the first few weeks of starting the ketogenic diet.

 Simply put, keto headaches occur because of electrolyte imbalances, dehydration, and carb withdrawal.
-When adapting a ketogenic lifestyle, your body will naturally begin excreting excess water, which can lead to weight loss, but also dehydration.
+When adapting to the ketogenic lifestyle, your body will naturally begin excreting excess water, which can lead to weight loss, but also dehydration.

 Being in the state of ketosis also has a strong diuretic effect, meaning your body is excreting both water and electrolytes—mainly magnesium, potassium, and sodium.

 By flushing out the water in your body, you’re also flushing out these essential electrolytes needed for brain and body functioning.
 With that being said, be sure to stay hydrated and to consume plenty of essential electrolytes while on keto.

-At this point, you may be wondering how to best prevent keto headaches and ease the transition your body is taking by switching to the ketogenic diet.
+At this point, you may be wondering how to best prevent keto headaches and ease the transition your body is taking by switching to a very-low-carb diet.